mishushakov/dialogflow-web/README.md

 `yarn build`

-## Customizing App & Connecting your bot
+## Customizing App & Connecting your agent

-First of all change all `title` and `description` tags in `index.html`
+First of all change all `title` and `meta` tags in `index.html`

 Then go to `manifest.json` and edit it, add some icons, change the application name and colors.

 Open `src` directory

 This directory contains source code for the web-app.
 The App source code is in `App.vue` file.
-You should change my `accessToken` to yours, so you can connect and use your bot.
+You should change my `accessToken` to yours, so you can connect and use your agent.
 Optionally you can also change the main color of app, by changing `$color` variable in sass style.

 To connect your bot, you first need to create one.
 You can do it by visiting [Dialogflow website](https://dialogflow.com).
 Then create your intents and add Google Assistant responses.

 Then grab your token and replace current one with yours.
 You can do it by opening `App.vue` and searching for `new ApiAiClient`.

 # Thank you, stay updated!